 He specialises in clinical work and advocacy for mental health in men, women and children around pregnancy and early family life.

 Matthew is a passionate and engaging science communicator, regularly speaking at conferences and seminars, and running groups and workshops in community and institutional settings.
 He is also a founding member of the Science Communication and Policy Group within the Australian Fatherhood Research Consortium

 His written and visual media work includes commissioned articles for clinical and research journals, and contributions for major websites, radio and television.
 Matthew’s creative short fiction has won awards, most recently RACV’s 2017 Short Story Competition.

-During a past Clinton presidency Dr Roberts was Musical Director for his Medical School’s Student Comedy Revue 4 years running, around a fifth of his life at the time.
+An amusingly long time and hairstyle ago Dr Roberts was Musical Director for his Medical School’s Student Comedy Revue 4 years running, around a fifth of his life at the time.

 1. Blog content represents Dr Roberts’ individual opinions only rather than representing any of the organisations for which he works or to which he belongs.

 2. Content is not intended as medical advice.